-Think of Debt Camel as your friendly online debt advisor!
+Think of Debt Camel as your friendly online source of information about debts and credit ratings.
 It’s

 - independent and impartial – no-one makes any money from this site!